Residential Dates: Monday 17th to Thursday 20th August 2020

 - Have spent any time in care

-- Are or have been eligible for free school meals or pupil premium funding
+- Are or have been eligible for free school meals, or the 16-19 bursary

-If selected to attend, you will be sent a confirmation form and a code of conduct, which must be signed by a parent or guardian, and returned by post to Trinity College.
+If selected to attend, you will be sent a confirmation form and a code of conduct, which must be signed by a parent or guardian, and returned by post or scanned via email to Trinity College.
 This is to confirm that you have permission to attend the residential.